plus3it/terraform-aws-tardigrade-iam-identity-provider/README.md

 # terraform-aws-tardigrade-iam-identity-provider

-Terraform module to create an IAM SAML provider, OpenID Connect provider, or both.
-Use the `saml` and or `openid_connect` Inputs for selection.
+Terraform module to create an IAM SAML provider or an OpenID Connect provider.

 ## Testing